balavenkatesh3322/Docker_video_analysis/README.md

 or

-Install python 3.7 , opencv 4.1.0 and numpy install in your machine
+Install python 3.7 , opencv 4.1.0 and numpy in your local machine.

 ## Download Pre-Trained Yolov3 Model file